Let’s assume the following scenario:

 One day, a customer walks into the store and asks if the store has a specific brand of bread.
 Bob recognizes the brand name and tells the customer that they have that bread brand and leads him to where the bread aisle is.
 He then sees that the store is out of stock on that bread brand and apologizes to the customer.

 The next day, Bob sets up a meeting with his inventory manager, who says, “We should have a SKU for every product in our store – it’s inefficient for me to have to manually check to see if we’re running low on specific products every day.”
 Without an inventory system that incorporates SKUs, I have to subtract the quantities we sold from our inventory system manually.”

 Following the manager’s suggestion, Bob subscribes to a POS system that can help him with inventory SKU management for each specific product.

 With this setup, Bob can quickly check his computer system on each product and their inventory levels.
-He can even get alerts when individual products are running low, set up automated reordering, and run product analysis on every item in his store.
+He can even get alerts when individual products are running low, set up automated reordering, and run product reports like ABC analysis on every item in his store.

 A SKU is made up of letters and numbers.
 The numbers and letters provide details about the product, such as brand, model number, color, etc. Each company follows its own way of creating SKUs for its products, and there is no incorrect way to create a SKU.
 That being said, there are some best practices when building a SKU for a product.
 Here are several of them: